jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-practice.md

 To perhaps focus on things with lower scores.

 Memorizing is a bit where it hangs right now.
-Memorizing might also include memorizing the chords.
+Memorizing might at one point include memorizing the chords.
 The note reading aspect might include annotating with mnemonics and cheats.
 Technique might include fingering.